 How many people can you accommodate?

-We have two double rooms in the main house, a suite of two double rooms upstairs at The
+We have two double rooms in the main house upstairs (en-suite shower rooms in both), a suite of two double rooms upstairs in The

 How many people can you have to dinner?